edgedelta/docs/docs/configuration/variables.md

 > **Note**
 >
-> To learn how to set or override variables, review the **Configuration Variables** table in the [Global Settings](https://admin.edgedelta.com/global-settings) page in the Edge Delta Admin portal.
+> To learn how to set or override variables, review the **Configuration Variables** table in the [Global Settings](https://app.edgedelta.com/global-settings) page in the Edge Delta App.
 The agent will automatically detect variable updates.

 Review the following examples of configuration variables: